PARC/ai-ethics/Committee-Guidelines.md

 algorithms are developed or analyses are done.
 Does the overall data error rate on this random sample need to be reported to stakeholders.
 Data and algorithms should be vetted for explicit and implicit biases and prejudices against specific populations.
 Consider whether there is the potential of withholding resources or information from populations that could benefit from the design or interaction.
+   - In instances where there is a risk of discrimination, include technical specification with details of the machine learning application and its functions, including samples of the training data used and details of the source of data.
    - If identified, is there a process to take effective action to mitigate discrimination?
 If not, is it documented?
 - For projects that have a significant risk of causing human rights abuse, is it possible to submit them for independent third-party audits?
 - Can the ability to audit (i.e., probing, understanding, reviewing of system behavior) be provided to stakeholders or is there sensitive information that would necessitate auditing by a designated 3rd party?